jdmgroup/SNOBFit_for_chemical_optimisations/tutorials/defining_an_optimisation.md

 ```
 snobfit_object.sigma = [0.3; 0.3]
 ```
 Here we have set &#963; to the same value of 0.3 for both constraints, but you can chose any values that suit your purpose.
 The simplest way to choose the &#963; values is to set them equal to the maximum tolerable violation of each constraint.
-For our example, for the example given, our choice of &#963; values would mean that we could tolerate anything down to 0.6 for [X1+X2] (*F_lower* - &#963;), and anything up to 0.8 for R (*F_upper* + &#963;).
+For the example given, our choice of &#963; values would mean that we could tolerate anything down to 0.6 for [X1+X2] (*F_lower* - &#963;), and anything up to 0.8 for R (*F_upper* + &#963;).
 The order of the elements in snobfit_object.sigma must match the column order of *F*.

 ### Setting Bounds on the Input Parameters